Posted by Naomi Nessim, December 10, 2018 (last updated on December 10, 2018)

 - Reduced risk of flu-related respiratory illness in pregnant women and their babies

 - Lowered rates of cardiac problems for people with heart disease

-As always, if you’re concerned about getting a flu shot or any other vaccine in 2018, it’s important to have a conversation with your doctor.
+As always, if you’re concerned about getting a flu shot or any other vaccine this year, it’s important to have a conversation with your doctor.

 What you need to know about flu shots

 Each year, the World Health Organization (WHO) conducts research on which influenza viruses are most likely to spread, which are making people ill, and how effective the previous year’s vaccines were at protecting against those viruses.
 The WHO then gives their findings to the Federal Drug Administration (FDA), who makes the final call on which flu vaccine viruses will be included in the upcoming season’s flu shots.